-- Each of the potential non-equity incentive plan compensation and supplemental savings plan payments under this "Disability" scenario would be the same as contemplated under the "Death" scenario described above.
+(1) The potential non-equity incentive plan compensation payments under this "Disability" scenario would be the same as contemplated under the "Death" scenario described above.

-The unvested portions of the stock options and RSUs vest immediately upon disability.
+(2) Unvested stock options and RSUs vest immediately upon disability.

-Each Named Executive Officer is entitled to a pro-rata portion of the PSUs upon disability.
+(3) Each Named Executive Officer is entitled to a pro-rata portion of the PSUs upon disability.